Albuquerque Whiplash Claims: Everything You Need to Know

 Thus, it’s important to learn how to recognize a whiplash injury and what medical treatment and legal steps you should take to ensure you will be able to recover-both in terms of its physical and financial impact.

-What Should I Do if My Whiplash Injury Claim Is Denied?
+What Should I Do If My Whiplash Claim is Denied?

 If your whiplash injury claim is denied by the car insurance company, it can be disheartening, but you still have options.
 Here’s what you should do: